framps/raspiBackupDoc/en/src/error-messages.md

 You have to find out which of the start commands/stop commands has an error.
-Therefore, enter each start command/stop command once using `sudo` and watch for error messages. for error messages.
+Therefore, enter each start command/stop command once using `sudo` and watch for error messages.
 The cause of the error message must then be eliminated.

 ### RBK0051W: Target %s with %s is larger than 2TB and requires gpt instead of mbr.
 Otherwise only 2TB are used.